UPC/ravada/devel-docs/README.md

 ------------------------

-This directory holds information that you will find useful if you want to work on the RAvada core development.
+This directory holds information that you will find useful if you want to work on the Ravada core development.